hyosung11/Launch-School/Courses/journal.md

 10:33 Humming along through hoisting.
 Feeling pretty good today about studying.
 What word did Miles use to talk about going through the material quickly?

 11:31 I finished Assignment 4 on Hoisting.
 I'm going to take a study break and see about using this REI coupon before it expires.

+13:34 I had lunch and have continued to study.
+I decided not to go to the gym and keep the momentum of this energy to study going until I go and play ping pong with Louis at 3 PM.
+I also don't want to put undue stress on my right pinky toe as it heals.
+I want to be as close to 100% healed as I can be for Saturday's soccer game.